doctor-phil/network/README.md

 What follows in this section is examples of how to compile from the command line, initialize the structure, create and add vertices to the structure, add weighted arcs between vertices in the structure, a note on adjacency representations, how to use the shortest path functions, and how to constructe a DiGraph from a file.
 For more detail regarding the functions cited mentioned below, please see the appropriate files in the repository.
 <br />
 #### Compiling
-The command `make digraph` can be used to compile from a command line environment.
+The command `make` can be used to compile from a command line environment.
 The resulting `digraph` executable file will be created.
+The assocaited [Makefile](Makefile) uses the gcc compiler and the C18 standard.
 #### Initializing
-The DiGraph struct is initialized based on the size of the type to be stored in the vertices.
+The DiGraph structure is initialized based on the size of the type to be stored in the vertices.
+The structure uses void pointers, specifically `void*`, to perform operations within.
+Because a void pointer cannot be dereferenced in the C programming language, the size of the type must be specified when initializing the DiGraph structure.
+The benefit of using void pointers is that it allows the user to store any type as the data for the vertices in the graph.
 For example, here is a directed graph that stores char types.
 ```
 DirectedGraph* digraph = initialize_digraph(sizeof(char),"char");
 ```
 #### Creating Vertices
-The DiGraph accepts pointers ot the data to be stored in each vertex.
-After creating the pointers to the data to be stored in each vertex, the `add_vertex()` function will create the vertex, initialize its variables, and add it to the sigraph structure.
+The DiGraph accepts pointers to the data to be stored in each vertex.
+After creating the pointers to the data to be stored in each vertex, the `add_vertex()` function will create the vertex, initialize its variables, and add it to the digraph structure.
 An example can be found below.
 ```
 char* a = "a";
 char* b = "b";